ing-bank/baker/docs/sections/development-life-cycle/test.md

       .assertIngredient("someListOfStrings").is(val => Assert.assertEquals(2, val.asList(String.class).size())); // custom
     ```

-You can log some information from baker recipe instance.
+You can log some information from the baker recipe instance.

-_Note: But in most case you should not have to do it because the current state is logged when any of the assertions fails_
+_Note: But in most cases you probably should not have to do it because the current state is logged when any of the assertions fail._

 === "Scala"